 Passionate about finding ways to solve many of the world's most challenging problems using creative thinking combined with cutting edge technologies such as deep learning.

-Chanuki Illushka Seresinhe is a senior data scientist at Channel 4 and a data science researcher at the Alan Turing Institute (the UK national institute for data science and artificial intelligence).
+Chanuki Illushka Seresinhe is the Lead Data Scientist at Popsa (using AI to automatically curate photo content ) and a visiting data science researcher at the Alan Turing Institute (the UK national institute for data science and artificial intelligence).
 Chanuki's research entails using big online datasets and deep learning to understand how the aesthetics of the environment influences human wellbeing.
 For example, how might we design our future cities to be conducive to our wellbeing?

 Her research has been featured in the press worldwide including the Economist, Wired, The Times, BBC, Spiegel Online, Guardian, Telegraph and Scientific American.
 She also works as a freelance data scientist at Channel 4.
 She received her PhD from the Data Science Lab, Warwick Business School, University of Warwick.